Recipients will be provided $2500 as a stipend, $2000 towards materials, and groceries.

 Residents are expected to cover travel to and from the residency, personal living expenses, additional materials and supplies, and any other expenses relating to the cost of producing work incurred while in the program.

-Artists are eligible for residencies from September 2016 – May 2017.
+Artists are eligible for residencies from September 2020 – May 2021.
 Artists should specify their preferred 6-week stretches and any “blackout” dates/obligations.
 Flexibility in your dates is appreciated as they try to accommodate everyone’s schedules.
 Click here for more details about the application process.
 There is $20 application fee.

 A Studio in the Woods, located on the Mississippi River bank within the city limits of New Orleans, is located on bottomland hardwood forest that was clear-cut in the late 1700s to make way for a sugar cane plantation.
 One of the few remaining pieces of forest in the area, it is lush, precious and endangered.
-Under the care of our Environmental Curator, the land is reclaiming characteristics of its once pristine state.
-Flint and Steel are six week residencies designed to allow artists to join forces with academic partners.
-Artists will be united with Tulane and Xavier University faculty members to inspire each other in the development of new work, to excite the public, and to fuel social change.
-The residency is open to visual, musician/composing, performance, literary, new media, and interdisciplinary artists.
-Both established and emerging artists are encouraged to apply, but a rigorous work ethic and demonstrated ability to work with colleagues and wider audiences are expected.
+Under the care of the Environmental Curator, the land is reclaiming characteristics of its once pristine state.

 ASITW provides full room and board including food, utilities for living and studio space to selected residents.